Building-acoustics-TU-Eindhoven/acousticDE/doc/Finite Difference Method Use.md

 ﻿# Finite Different Method Use

 ## Requirements
-Set up acousticDE following the instructions in the installation section.
+Set up acousticDE following the instructions in the installation section of the READme file.

 ## Usage & files
 To use the software, the following files are to be used: